cambrozak/bpl001/doc/01-lesson-plan.md

 ###Lecture: Robots Declassified -- What's a Robot?
 (15min)
 ####_**Objective:** Students define the term "Autonomous Robot" and understand what makes it different from other robotics applications: **Augmenting**, **Teleoperated** and **Stationary-Preprogrammed**_####
 **Activity:**  Students view short video examples of Augmenting, Teleoperated, Stationary-Preprogrammed and Autonomous Robots.
 Instructor leads students in an open discussion to define the characteristics of each type based on video observations.
+The final version of the Zumo/PixyCam robot is presented to the class as an example that embodies many of the aspects just discussed.

 Augmenting<br>
 https://www.youtube.com/watch?v=kQ0RBLKkZjY